A course that expands on the principles of how to develop a business opportunity that brings value to the marketspace.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to post a thread of at least 350-400 words to the provided prompt.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to post a thread of at least 350 – 400 words to the provided prompt.
 Each thread must be supported by a minimum of 1 source.
+A list of references in current APA format is required.
 The student must also reply to at least 2 other classmates’ threads.
 Replies must contribute a substantive response, amplify, or otherwise positively critique classmates’ scholarship.
-Each reply must be at least 150-200 words.
+Each reply must be at least 150 – 200 words.

-Each exam will be open-book/open-notes, contain 30 questions, and have a time limit of 1 hour and 30 minutes.
+Each exam will be open-book/open-notes, contain 30 questions, and have a time limit of 30 minutes.